 Various businesses are already exploring both Wi-Fi and iBeacon technology to meet their objectives as they believe that using both the technologies together can help create a seamless user experience.
 Let’s take a look at two such places that are trying to use both Wi-Fi and beacons:

-The Royal Botanic Gardens, Kew, wanted to increase awareness among its visitors about history and science.
-They looked into both Wi-Fi and iBeacon technology to deliver proximity-based content and engage them in activities.
+1) Kew Gardens Image source: makeitclear The Royal Botanic Gardens, Kew, wanted to increase awareness among its visitors about history and science.
+They looked into both Wi-Fi and iBeacon technology to make a proximity marketing plan to deliver proximity-based content and engage them in activities.
 The offer to connect to free Wi-Fi redirects the user to a page advertising Discover Kew mobile app for download.
 Once this beacon-enabled app is downloaded, visitors at Kew can interact with the beacons.

-As both Wi-Fi and iBeacon technology develop over time, certain use cases will call for each technology to cater to particular business needs.
+As both Wi-Fi and iBeacon technology develop over time, certain use cases will call for each technology to cater to particular business needs with respect to proximity marketing.
 However, as customers begin to leverage tools to connect to free Wi-Fi hotspots, businesses should find innovative ways to pair iBeacon technology with their existing networks for more contextually relevant experiences.
 If this pairing is pulled off successfully, as we’ve seen in the examples above, it will open new doors for both businesses and consumers.

 If you are planning a beacon pilot, take a look at Beaconstac, that includes everything you need to get started.
 Using Beaconstac you can set up your own campaign, without a developer’s help!